imoldfella/dgn/dgdb/readme.md

 each tree needs a single writer, although grove may aggregate the authority to write to those trees. a tree may be multiple tables.

+Bots

+1. Tasks; these are configurations of the bot that repeat on a time schedule
+2. Attach
+3. Connect